voiceflow-gallagan/tico-zendesk-demo/README.md

 This project is a Cloudflare Worker that integrates with Zendesk and Voiceflow.

+> **Need help to set up Zendesk webhooks and triggers?** See the step-by-step guide: [extra/zendesk/README.zendesk.md](extra/zendesk/README.zendesk.md)

+---

+## Alternative: n8n Workflow
+If you prefer a no-code/low-code automation approach, you can use the provided n8n workflow instead of the Cloudflare Worker.
+The n8n workflow connects Zendesk and Voiceflow using a visual automation tool.
+See [extra/n8n/README.n8n.md](extra/n8n/README.n8n.md) for setup and details.

+---

 ## Features
 - Webhook endpoint for Zendesk (`/webhook`)
 - Health check endpoint (`/health`)